A twinkling of starlight, all warning sensors pinging off, a wide, white grin… and then death.

 In a second he travels a great distance through corridors into the center of another high-security sector of block X. He sticks the landing in the lower pressure room, the very moment each and every cell opens.

-There he is, The High Overlord, standing unarmed in front of many of the greatest killers in The Omniverse, and yet none of them jump at him.
+There he is, The High Overlord, standing unarmed in front of many of the greatest killers in The Omniverse, and yet none of them step forward.

 Chaos looks about, assuming this diversion was expected to have him fight at least one of the several thousand people lined up in cell rows in front of them.
 Despite their reputations, despite their containment method, they all stay back.

 The Immediate Terminator’s antennae flick about to feel his surroundings before clearing his throat.

 “Why, good d- erm, time period to you all!”
 Chaos says with a bright smile.
 “I suppose you are all prisoners here as well?”

 At this moment a mass array of nervous looks are exchanged from one cell across to another, come peeping out to try and gauge the void confidence of one’s fellow inmates.
 Others simply sit on their bunks, already consigned to their fate.

 “Wh-” to everyone but the unassuming Chaos’ surprise, Zor’Vak the space orc is the first one to speak up.
 “Why would ya’ think dat?
 We only friendly gogs hea,” he explains in a slurring, stereotypically dumb-sounding orcish tone.
 Despite how much the majority of his fellow prisoners hate his voice, they can also make out the very unsterotypical note of horror in the orc’s voice.

 “Y-yes,” a massive insectoid bounty-hunter-thing says, its mass of pseudo pupils focusing around The High Overlord without assuming eye contact.
 “We are… an isolationist commune.
 We have not committed any crimes.
 We do not feast on your species.”